naveenkandakur/ansible-power-hmc/README.md

 ### Supported Environment Variables

-- SSH_PRIVTAE_KEY_FILE = Can be used to set the ssh private key file with absolute path for passwordless ssh connection
+- ANSIBLE_PRIVTAE_KEY_FILE = Can be used to set the ssh private key file with absolute path for passwordless ssh connection
 - ANSIBLE_HOST_KEY_CHECKING = Can be used to set the 'StrictHostKeyChecking' to 'No' during ssh connection(supported values are False/false/No/no)

 ## Resources